magmide/magmide/README.md

 My experience using languages like Coq has been extremely painful, and the interface is "more knife than handle".
 I've been astounded how willing academics seem to be to use extremely clunky workflows and syntaxes just to avoid having to build better tools.

-To achieve this goal, this project will learn heavily from `cargo` and other excellent projects.
-It should be possible to verify, interactively prove, query, compile, and run any Magmide code with a single tool.
+To meet this description, this project will learn heavily from `cargo` and other excellent projects. **It should be possible to verify, interactively prove, query, compile, and run any Magmide code with a single tool.** The split Logic/Host architecture will likely make it easier to understand and use Magmide.

-An important design choice that will likely make the tool easier to understand and use is the "Logic/Host split" [(discussed deeply in `posts/design-of-magmide.md`)](./posts/design-of-magmide.md) that clearly separates "imaginary" pure functional code from the "real" imperative computational code.

 ## Taught effectively

-Working engineers are resource constrained and don't have years of free time to wade through arcane and disconnected academic papers.
-Academics aren't incentivized to properly explain and expose their amazing work, and a massive amount of [research debt](https://distill.pub/2017/research-debt/) has accrued in many fields, including formal verification.
+**Working engineers are resource constrained and don't have years of free time to wade through arcane and disconnected academic papers.** Academics aren't incentivized to properly explain and expose their amazing work, and a massive amount of [research debt](https://distill.pub/2017/research-debt/) has accrued in many fields, including formal verification.

-To achieve this goal, this project will enshrine the following values in regard to teaching materials:
+To meet this description, this project will enshrine the following values in regard to teaching materials:

 - Speak to a person who wants to get something done and not a review committee evaluating academic merit.
 - Put concrete examples front and center.